Image courtesy of British Library Photostream

 "As long as we don't wake up the baby, I don't see why we can't play something."

 "Strip twister, like we used to," Sally said.
 Now I felt pity for her unnamed boyfriend.
 I knew the damage Sally could cause after one too many drinks.

 "I still haven't shed all my baby fat," Tina said.
 Perhaps this was the gentlest way to put out the fire that was Sally's idea of a game.

 "I have a game," the Bride said.
 "It involves a shot of tequila and a scorpion."

 The Bride let out a big laugh, "I'm kidding!
 How about charades?"

 We split up into two teams, trying to part the couples: Sally, Tina, and I versus Derrick, the Bride, and Sally's boyfriend.
-Derrick suggested we make Davee the referee, seeing that he made the teams uneven.
+Derrick suggested we make Davee the referee, seeing he had made the teams uneven.
 But how could we do that to him?
 He asked to be on Derrick's team, but I knew it was to be with the Bride.
 It was fine, a lot of men felt a pull about her.
 Only I knew all the baggage that came with her, though.
 Or at least, I knew as much as anyone could about her.
 All her secrets still somewhere else, I imagine.